-All National Lottery Rules and Procedures for games played through interactive channels are available for inspection on the National Lottery website, by telephoning the Interactive Contact Centre on 0845 278 8000, or by writing to The National Lottery, PO Box 251, Watford WD18 9BR.
+All National Lottery Rules and Procedures for games played through interactive channels are available on the National Lottery website, by telephoning the Interactive Contact Centre on 0845 278 8000, or by writing to The National Lottery, PO Box 251, Watford WD18 9BR.

 All words that begin with a capital letter and have specific meaning in these Games Procedures are explained below or in Section (F).

 (A) Introduction and How to Play